 Brussels has undergone a true transformation in the years since 1992, when it became the capital of the European Union (EU).
 During these changes, old buildings were replaced by more modern architecture and the EU brought money to the city.
+Flights to Brussels became more and more popular, and today the city is a top tourist destination.

 The heart of Brussels life – its cafe and bar culture – is still very much alive, and it’s one of the best things about the city.
 And while Brussels is home to world-class art galleries and museums, some of the best art can be spotted on the walls and buildings that you pass on your way – the Tintin murals in particular are a Brussels specialty.